-- COSI 216 Programming Language C++
+COSI 223 Programming in JAVA and Internet (3)

-- COSI 240 Discrete Structures
+COSI 240 Discrete Structures

-- PHYS 201 General Physics I
+PHYS 201 General Physics I

-- PHYS 201L General Physics I Lab.
+PHYS 201L General Physics I Lab.

-- PHYS 202 Gen. Physics II
+PHYS 202 Gen. Physics II

-- PHYS 202 Gen. Physics II Lab.
+PHYS 202 Gen. Physics II Lab.

 Licensure/Certification

 Students who wish to seek licensure/certification to teach mathematics at the Secondary Education level (grades 7-12) will follow the same curriculum as designed for mathematics majors.
 Students seeking licensure for teaching Math at the Elementary (K-6) or Middle Grades (4-8) Education level may take the General Math major as described in the Division of Education.